siduction/sidu-manual/data/en/0702-sys-admin-gen_en.md

     DP-1 disconnected (normal left inverted right x axis y axis)
    ~~~

-    The value marked with **\*** indicates the setting used,
+    The value marked with "\*" indicates the setting used,
     1680 x 1050 pixels with a physical size of 474 x 296 mm.
     In addition, we calculate the actual resolution in px/inch (dpi) to get an indication of the settings for the fonts.
 With the values given above we get 90 dpi.
     1680 Px `x` 25,4 mm/inch `/` 474 mm `=` 90 Px/inch (dpi)

 - **Check**
     We use a folding rule or tape measure to determine the actual size of the monitor.
-The result should differ by less than three millimeters from the values output by *xrandr*.
+The result should differ by less than three millimeters from the values output by xrandr.

 **Basic font configuration**